songjun-wu/eco_iso_sylka/Documentation/source/Setup.rst

 maps.
-While some terrain properties such as its slope can be directly calculated from the DEM, information on the spatial distribution of most other properties listed in Table [tab:soilvars] need to be obtained from surveys, external databases such as SSURGO, CONUS-SOIL, etc  [2]_ .
+While some terrain properties such as its slope can be directly calculated from the DEM, information on the spatial distribution of most other properties listed in Table [tab:soilvars] need to be obtained from surveys, external databases such as SSURGO, CONUS-SOIL, etc  (e.g. http://www.soilinfo.psu.edu) .

 +--------------------------------+------------------------+
 | Property                       | Units                  |